AdarshDogra-CloudDevops/MIDP-Lab-With-Microsoft-Fabric/masterdoc/masterdoc/getting-started-MSSPL.md

 ## Overview

 In this hands-on lab, you will work through a comprehensive data processing and analytics flow.
-You'll begin by setting up the data source, which consists of Parquet files stored in an unpartitioned structure, with each table organized into its own folder.
+You'll begin by setting up the data source, which consists of Parquet files stored in an unpartitioned structure, with each table organized into its folder.
 You will create a pipeline to ingest this historical or one-time data into a Lakehouse.
 Next, you'll create a Lakehouse, ingest the data into its files section, and then establish Delta Lake tables in the Tables section for structured storage.

 You will utilize **Microsoft Fabric**, a unified data analytics platform that integrates seamlessly with various tools and services for end-to-end data processing.
 Using **Microsoft Fabric Workspace**, you will organize and manage your data assets efficiently.
 The **Lakehouse** in Microsoft Fabric serves as the central data repository, combining the scalability of a data lake with the structure and performance of a data warehouse.
 This enables you to perform analytics and reporting tasks effectively while ensuring a structured and organized data flow.